 Additionally, now that pro hac vice applications are online, certificates

-of good standing will now be submitted electronically, meaning paper copies
+will now be submitted electronically, meaning paper copies

 are not required.